-Over the last few years, barre exercise classes have popped up all over the place as people have become aware of its fantastic benefits and results they produce.
 Often described as a combination of ballet, Pilates, and yoga, barre fitness uses a series of targeted, repetitive, low-impact movements that work to burn fat and sculpt muscles – quickly!

 Barre classes can be done by anyone regardless of their level of fitness or strength… or their age!
-The nature of the exercises mean that instructors are always able to modify the moves that they’re demonstrating, allowing you to adapt the exercises to suit your fitness level.
+The nature of the exercises mean that instructors are always able to modify the moves that they’re demonstrating, allowing you to adapt the exercises to meet your fitness level.
 Movements can be restricted or expanded in their range of motion to suit your specific needs.

-It is low-impact, making it great for those with special requirements
+Barre is low-impact, making it great for those with special requirements

 Since barre fitness is very low impact, barre classes are a great way to ease yourself into exercise after surgery, an injury or during pregnancy.
 The type of exercises performed – small and very controlled – reduce pressure on your joints, ligaments, tendons and spine.